konsim83/TriangleMesh.jl/docs/src/man/examples.md

 *Create a polygon to be meshed manually.*

 First we need to create a polygon - a planar straight-line graph (PSLG) - that desribes a bounded area in the plane.
 A PSLG consists of nodes and (optional) segments.
 Each node can (but does not need to) have a marker indicating that it belongs to a certain set and a number of real attributes.
-Each segement can have a marker as well.
-If the set of segemnts (and the set of segement markers) is empty the polygon is simply a set of unconnected points.
+Each segment can have a marker as well.
+If the set of segments (and the set of segment markers) is empty the polygon is simply a set of unconnected points.

 We will create a polygon that desribes a rhombus with a squared hole in the middle from the node set